nervosnetwork/rfcs/rfcs/0000-ckb/main.md

 ```

 ![Figure 5.
 Transaction and Cell Generation/Validation](fig5.png)
 <div align="center">Figure 5.
-Transaction and Cell Generation/Validation</div>
+Transactions, Generations, and Validations</div>

 ### Layered Network

-In Nervos network, CKB and the generators form a layered architecture.
-CKB is the common knowledge layer providing a data store for distributed applications, while generators is the data generation layer implementing application logic.
+In the Nervos network, CKB and the generators form a layered architecture.
+CKB is the common knowledge layer providing a data store for decentralized applications.
+Generators form the data generation layer implementing the application logic.
 CKB only cares about new states provided by generators, and doesn't care about how they are generated.
 Therefore generators can be implemented in many different ways (Figure 6).

 The layered architecture separates data and computation, giving each layer more flexibility, scalability and the option to use different consensus methods.
 CKB is the bottom layer with the broadest consensus.
 It's the foundation of the Nervos network.
 Different applications prefer different consensus, forcing all applications to use CKB's consensus is inefficient.
-In Nervos network, application participants can choose appropriate generators and consensus based on their real needs, and the only moment they need to submit states to CKB, to get wider agreement, is when they need to interact with other services outside of their local consensus.
+In the Nervos network, participating applications can choose appropriate generators and consensus based on their real needs, and the only time they need to submit states to CKB, to get wider agreement, is when they need to interact with other services outside of their local consensus.

-Possible generator forms include (but not limit to) following:
+Possible generators include (but not limit to) the following:

-* Local generator on client
+* Local generators on the client

     Generators run directly on the client's devices.
-The generation algorithms can be implemented in any programming languages, using CKB light client API or CKB sdk.
+The generation algorithms can be implemented in any programming languages, using the CKB light client API or the CKB SDK.

 * State services

-    Users may use traditional web service to generate new states.
-All current web services may work with CKB in this way, which will gives more trust and liquity to the state of services.
-For example, game companies may define CKB types and rules for game props, implement its game as state services, which generate game props data and store it in CKB.
+    Users may use traditional web services to generate new states.
+All current web services may work with CKB in this way, which gives more trust and liquity to the states that the services produce.
+For example, game companies may define CKB types and rules for in-game props, having the game itself function as a state service, to generate game props data and store it in CKB.

-    Information sources may use identity and state services together to implement Oracles, to provide useful information for other distributed applications in Nervos network.
+    Information sources may use identity and state services together to implement Oracles, to provide useful information for other decentralized applications in the Nervos network.

 * State channels

     Two or more users may use peer to peer communication to generate new states.
-Participants of the state channels must register themselves on CKB, and obtain other participants' information.
-One participant may provide security deposits on CKB, to convince other participants on the security of the state channel.
-The participants may use consensus protocol or secure multi-party computation to generate new states.
+Participants of the state channels must register themselves on the CKB, and obtain other participants' information.
+One participant may provide security deposits on the CKB to convince other participants on the security of the state channel.
+The participants may use the consensus protocol or secure multi-party computation to generate new states.

 * Generation chains

-    A generation chain is a blockchain used to generate new states on CKB.
-Generation chain may be permissionless blockchains (such as an EVM compatible blockchain) or permissioned blockchains (such as CITA or Hyperledger Fabric).
-On permissioned blockchains consensus is reached in a smaller scope, users get better privacy and performance.
-On generation chains, participants perform computation together and validate the result with each other, and commit blockchain states to CKB to get wider agreement when neccessary.
+    A generation chain is a blockchain used to generate new states on the CKB.
+Generation chains may be permissionless blockchains (such as an EVM compatible blockchain) or permissioned blockchains (such as CITA or Hyperledger Fabric).
+On permissioned blockchains, consensus is reached in smaller scopes, which gives better privacy and performance.
+On generation chains, participants perform computations together, validate results with each other, and commit blockchain states to the CKB to get wider agreement when neccessary.

 ![Figure 6.
 Layered Structure](fig6.png)
 <div align="center">Figure 6.
 Layered Structure</div>